QUALIMILK Proven Results in Collaboration with SODIAAL and INRAE for Dairy Cow Udder Health

 The results observed are significant:

-These data confirm the value of QUALIMILK a complement to good husbandry practices within a comprehensive approach to udder health management.
+These data confirm the value of QUALIMILK as a complement to good husbandry practices, as part of a comprehensive approach to udder health management.

 In-depth scientific validation